 Preparing Your Wooden Fence for Winter

 A beautiful wooden boundary fence is the pretty bow you tie around the main package, your home.
-Your home is a bigger investment than your fence, bu that doesn’t mean you shouldn’t take steps to maintaining it and protecting it for the winter months.
+Your home is a bigger investment than your fence, but that doesn’t mean you shouldn’t take steps to maintain it and protect it for the winter months.
 You don’t realize how much charm and curb appeal a wooden fence can give your house until it is worn down and weathered.

 Staining your fence is your best defense against winter

 We know there are a million things you have to do to get your home ready for winter, but throw a little love towards your fence.
 You don’t want to spend the first days of spring fixing your fence while you watch your friends and neighbors frolic in the sun, do you?
 We didn’t think so.